 How to manage money going into retirement

-We can help you plan your money for retirement and meet financial challenges when you’re retired.
+We can help you plan for retirement and meet financial challenges when you’re retired.

-There are many things to consider about life after paid employment.
-Some of the things you should consider when you think about retiring include:
+There are many things to consider about life in retirement.
+Some of these things could include:

 - where you want to live when you retire